Carrie Langston Hughes: Personal life

-Carrie Langston's first marriage was to James Hughes, a descendant of two prominent white Kentucky grandfathers and African-descendant grandmothers.
-Their wedding was an elopement, a civil ceremony on April 30, 1899, in Guthrie, Oklahoma, with neither friends nor family attending.
-'Shotgun wedding' rumors spread, though she may have become pregnant within days of their marriage.
-The couple moved to Joplin, Missouri, where James Hughes got a job as a stenographer and Carrie Langston Hughes experienced a miscarriage.
+Carrie Langston's first marriage was to James Hughes, a descendant of two prominent white grandfathers from Kentucky and two grandmothers of African descent.
+The couple eloped on April 30, 1899, in Guthrie, Oklahoma, with neither friends nor family attending the wedding ceremony.
+Rumors spread that Carrie Langston had become pregnant before their marriage, though she may have become pregnant within days of the wedding.
+The couple moved to Joplin, Missouri, where James Hughes began working as a stenographer and Carrie Langston Hughes experienced a miscarriage.

 From Joplin, the couple moved to Buffalo, New York, with plans to move to Cuba.
-Carrie Langston Hughes learned she was pregnant again; she returned to Joplin.
-However, James Hughes, seeking to escape segregation in the U.S., moved to Mexico, where he spent most of the rest of his life becoming fairly prosperous.
+Carrie Langston Hughes learned she was pregnant again and returned to Joplin.
+However, James Hughes, seeking to escape racial segregation in the United States, moved to Mexico, where he spent most of the rest of his life, becoming fairly prosperous.
 Carrie gave birth on February 1, 1902, to James Mercer Langston Hughes in Joplin, Missouri.
-Carrie hoped to reunite with her husband so when Langston was five years old she took him to Mexico to meet his father.
-While there, Mexico was struck by the historic April 14, 1907, earthquake.
-That event sent Carrie Langston Hughes with her son swiftly back to the States; young Langston Hughes witnessed prayer and wreckage there from his father's shoulders impacting him for the rest of his life, as evidenced in his later writing.
+When Langston was five years old, Carrie took him to Mexico to meet his father.
+While there, Mexico was struck by the historic earthquake on April 14, 1907.
+That event prompted Carrie Langston Hughes to return to the United States with her son; young Langston Hughes witnessed prayer and wreckage there from his father's shoulders impacting him for the rest of his life, as evidenced in his later writing.

-Mother and son returned to Lawrence where she left her son to be cared for by her mother (now about seventy) while she moved to Topeka.
-Carrie Langston Hughes returned several months later to take her son to Topeka planning to enroll him in the Harrison Street School.
-Harrison's principal, Eli S. Foster, demanded that Langston attend the more-distant colored children's Washington School.
+Carrie and Langston Hughes returned to Lawrence, where Hughes left her son in the care of her mother (now aged about 70) while she moved to Topeka.
+She returned several months later to take her son to Topeka, planning to enroll him in the Harrison Street School.
+The principal of the school, Eli S. Foster, demanded that Langston attend the more-distant colored children's Washington School.
 Carrie Langston Hughes claimed her young son could not walk that distance daily but she still met resistance; she took her case to the Topeka Board of Education and won.
 But before the end of the school year, Langston was back with his grandmother in Lawrence.
-Almost fifty years later, in a federal lawsuit regarding the same school board, a Supreme Court decision would end school segregation in the United States.
+Almost fifty years later, a federal lawsuit regarding the same school board resulted in a Supreme Court decision that ended school segregation in the United States.